 Remote Sensing Bundle: Part 1

-Learn the basics of remote sensing in this online course that reviews how satellite imagery can be used in agriculture to get better info about your crop health, faster detect plant disease, predict crop yield and prescribe variable fertilization rate.
+Learn application of remote sensing in agriculture in this 100% online course that reviews how satellite imagery can be used to get better info about your crop health, faster detect plant disease, predict crop yield and prescribe variable fertilization rate.

 - Historical overview of remote sensing and it’s applications in natural resources monitoring, agriculture, wildfires, urban development and global climate change.

-- Review available satellites (Landsat, Sentinel, ASTER) and the various data types available for in-depth analysis
+- Review of available satellites (Landsat, Sentinel, ASTER...) and the various data types available for in-depth analysis

 - Learn how to access satellite data from Landsat, Sentinel 2 and ASTER

-- Learn how to produce vegetation indices and heat maps for agricultural applications.
+- Learn how to produce vegetation indices and heat maps for agriculture applications.

 - Learn what to use when NDVI is not applicable

-- Learn to asses chlorophyll status of crops from satelite and apply variable rate nutrient application
+- Learn to asses chlorophyll status of crops from satellite and apply variable rate nutrient application

 Who should attend?

-This course is ideally suited for agronomist, managers and climate change experts who are diving into the use of satellite imagery as an additional layer of information to make informed decisions in agriculture production.
+This course is ideally suited for agronomist, managers, climate change experts and all that are interested in this technology and wants to dive into the use of satellite imagery as an additional layer of information to make informed decisions in agriculture production.